WatForm/fortress/DevelopersGuide.md

 If an attribute of the problemState is not mentioned below when describing the transformers, then its value does not change

-Modifies can contain: axioms, scopes, signature, ?? (theory and problemState seems to broad)
+Modifies can contain: theory (signature, axioms), problemState (scopes, rangeRestricts, unapply)

 ## Transformers